A playhouse for the kids is a fun DIY that starts with a large cardboard box. This is a great family project that inspires awesome pretend play.

 8. Make a window curtain.

-Add toys, pillows, blankets and books and you have a cozy playhouse ready for some fun pretend play!
+Add toys, pillows, blankets and books and your cozy playhouse is ready for some fun pretend play.